VictorXPDE/smlinux/README.md

 	sudo apk add build-base python3 audiofile-dev sdl2-dev glew-dev zenity

 Some build targets depend on additional packages, for example Android builds require `android-sdk`, DOS targets require `djgpp`, web targets emscripten, sm64nx requires `g++` version 8 or newer, and using `sdl1` requires additional libraries, all of which smlinux only installs when those targets are specified.
 Users of operating systems without advanced package tool may need to install the appropriate GCC/SDL/SDK/JDK with appropriate package manager.

+For macOS, Msys, and linux that uses apt or pacman, smlinux should install everything for you.

 **macOS** If smlinux detects `Darwin` the following packages are installed with `brew`: